Turn One Racing: Car No. 46 results

+Car No. 74 results

 Camping World Truck Series

 Purchasing equipment from the defunct Fiddleback Racing, the 60 team began running in 2005 at The Milwaukee Mile, when Chad Chaffin finished seventeenth.
 Chaffin ran ten races for the team that season, posting a top-ten at the Sylvania 200.
 At the end of the season, he was replaced by Sprague, who had three top-tens in five starts for the team.
 In 2006, Con-way became the team's new sponsor, and Sprague responded with two wins and a fifth-place finish in points.
 The following year, Sprague won the first race of the season at Daytona, but fell to ninth in the standings.